 American College of Cardiology/ American Heart Association (2014) 1 European Society of Cardiology (2017) 20 Tricuspid valve surgery is recommended for patients with severe tricuspid regurgitation (stages C and D) undergoing left- sided valve surgery (Class I, level of evidence C).
 Surgery is indicated in patients with severe secondary tricuspid regurgitation undergoing left-sided surgery (Class I, level of evidence C).
 Current guidelines provide for tricuspid valve repair in patients with mild, moderate, or greater functional tricuspid regurgitation at the time of left-sided surgery with either tricuspid annular dilation or prior evidence of right heart failure (Class IIa, level of evidence B).
-Surgery is indicated in patients with mild or moderate secondary tricuspid regurgitation with a dilated annulus (≥ 40 mm or > 21mm/m2 by 2-dimensional transthoracic echocardiography undergoing left-sided surgery (Class IIa, level of evidence C).
-Tricuspid valve repair may be considered for patients with moderate functional tricuspid regurgitation and pulmonary hypertension at the time of left-sided surgery (Class IIb, level of evidence C).
-Surgery may be considered in patients undergoing left-side surgery with mild or moderate secondary tricuspid regurgitat even in the absence of annular dilation when previous righ sided heart failure has been documented (Class IIb, level of evidence C).
+Tricuspid valve repair may be considered for patients with Surgery is indicated in patients with mild or moderate secondary tricuspid regurgitation with a dilated annulus (≥ 40 mm or > 21mm/m2 by 2-dimensional transthoracic echocardiography) undergoing left-sided surgery (Class IIa, level of evidence C).
+Surgery may be considered in patients undergoing left-sided surgery with mild or moderate secondary tricuspid regurgitation moderate functional tricuspid regurgitation and pulmonary hypertension at the time of left-sided surgery (Class IIb, level of evidence C). even in the absence of annular dilation when previous right- sided heart failure has been documented (Class IIb, level of evidence C).
 Reoperation for isolated tricuspid valve repair or replacement may be considered for persistent symptoms due to severe tricuspid regurgitation (stage D) in patients who have under- gone previous left-sided valve surgery and who do not have severe pulmonary hypertension or significant right ventricular systolic dysfunction (Class IIb, level of evidence C).
-After previous left-sided surgery and in the absence of recurre left-sided valve dysfunction, surgery should be considered in patients with severe tricuspid regurgitation who are symptomat or have progressive right ventricular dilation/dysfunction, in t absence of severe left ventricular/right ventricular dysfunctior or pulmonary vascular disease/hypertension (Class IIa, level of evidence C).
+After previous left-sided surgery and in the absence of recurrent left-sided valve dysfunction, surgery should be considered in patients with severe tricuspid regurgitation who are symptomatic or have progressive right ventricular dilation/dysfunction, in the absence of severe left ventricular/right ventricular dysfunction or pulmonary vascular disease/hypertension (Class IIa, level of evidence C).